 There are currently 28 countries in the WHO European Region participating in the network.
 In addition, several organizations and institutions take part in the network as observers.

 This website was established in April 2008 in order to communicate information about activities and plans in the WHO European Action Network on reducing marketing pressure on children.
+The website will not be updated, and the Portugese secretariate is setting up a new one.

 Since 2004, several WHO documents highlighted the need for action in the area of food marketing towards children.
 International action is essential to ensure an effective reduction in marketing directed towards children.
 Efforts to reduce marketing pressure of unhealthy food to children are still high on the international agenda, and included in important documents on non-communicable diseases (NCD).